-FY 2018 FY 2019 FY 2020 FY19 to FY20

-Actual Enacted Estimate Change

-Budget Authority \$ 5,000,000 \$ 5,000,000 \$ 5,000,000 \$ 0
+FY 2019 Actual FY 2020 Enacted FY 2021 Estimate FY 2020 to FY 2021 Change Budget Authority \$ 5,000,000 \$ 5,000,000 \$ 5,000,000 \$ 0

 This activity was originally established to reimburse the trust funds for uncashed benefit checks and accrued interest.
 Beginning October 1, 1989, Social Security checks, like those issued by other Federal agencies, are negotiable for only 12 months from their date of issue under the provisions of the Competitive Equality Banking Act (CEBA) of 1987 (P.L.
 100-86).
 In the 14th month after issue, the Department of the Treasury prepares a listing of checks outstanding from each agency, cancels those checks, and refunds the value of checks canceled to the authorizing agencies.
 Under this "Limited Payability" procedure, the value of unnegotiated checks issued on or after October 1, 1989, are credited directly to the trust funds from Treasury's general fund when the checks are canceled, pursuant to P.L.
 100-86.
 These funds do not pass through the PTF account.
 However, the interest adjustment must be paid through this account because CEBA made no provision for it.